 This is one reason why therapy, even short-term, can be helpful to families: The role of there therapist is often one of interpreter: helping kids and parents understand what’s really happening, so the family can work with the underlying challenges instead of the behavior.

 By interrupting the cycle in which (1) kids act out, (2) parents respond with their own distressed and anxious response, and (3) kids respond with increased impulsivity, the family can begin to recover.
-As the child learns to identify and verbalize their need and the parent learns to be curious about behavior instead of reacting with fear that they’ve messed up, problem behaviors typically reduce or resolve.
+As a child learns to identify and verbalize their feelings and a parent learns to be more curious about behavior instead of reacting with fear that they’ve messed up, problem behaviors typically reduce or resolve.

 Next time you think someone is doing something for attention, think about the role the behavior is serving.
 What might it be saying?
 How might it be an attempt to access the resources the person needs in order to function?

 Need more support for your family?
-Click “Counseling” in the menu above for more information about the services I offer in Seattle, Washington and surrounding area.
+Click here for more information about the services I offer in Seattle, Washington and the surrounding area.

-Often, for those of us on the outer edge of someone’s life, if can be easy to take on a mindset of “that person doen’t have it so bad” or “aren’t that troubled,” creating less tolerance within us for handling the attention seeking behavior of a student, friend, etc.
+Often, for those of us on the outer edge of someone’s life, it can be easy to take on a mindset of “that person doesn’t have it so bad” or “aren’t that troubled.”
+These automatic judgements create less tolerance within us for empathically handling the attention seeking behavior of a student, friend, etc.

-You can balance support and self care by offering only as much support as you can offer freely, and setting boundaries for when you are being asked for more than you are able to give (your irritation here is a clue: learn to pay attention to when it comes in order to locate your personal boundaries are around this).
+You can balance support and self-care by offering only as much support as you can offer freely, and setting boundaries for when you are being asked for more than you are able to give (your irritation here is a clue: learn to pay attention to when it comes in order to locate your personal boundaries).
 When you reach that point, you can say something like, “It sounds like you are really struggling.
 I care about you, but I don’t have the skills to help.
 You mentioned wanting to (use x resource/see a therapist/etc) and I think that’s a great idea.
 Can I help you connect with that?”